Today’s Wonder of the Day was inspired by Yono. Yono Wonders, “How to create a Sudoku puzzle?” Thanks for WONDERing with us, Yono!

 Do you like puzzles?
-We're not talking about the kind of puzzles that consists of 500 pieces you have to fit together to make a picture.
-We're talking about puzzles that test your brain in the areas of language, logic or math.
+We're not talking about the kind of puzzles that are of 500 pieces you have to fit together to make a picture.
+We're talking about puzzles that test your brain in the areas of language, logic, or math.

 One of the most popular puzzles today is called Sudoku.
-A Sudoku puzzle consists of 81 boxes arranged in a 9X9 grid.
+A Sudoku puzzle consists of 81 boxes place in a 9X9 grid.
 That means there are 9 rows and 9 columns.
-There are also 9 sub-grids — sometimes called boxes or blocks — arranged in 3X3 groups.
+There are also 9 sub-grids — sometimes called boxes or blocks — in 3X3 groups.